usaid-cs/yesterday-i-learned/random.md

 - [John](https://en.wikipedia.org/wiki/John_%28given_name%29) (Hebrew), Hans (German), Ian (Scottish), Evan (Welsh), and Ivan (Cyrillic) are all the same name.
 - The [Cheshire Cat](https://en.wikipedia.org/wiki/Cheshire_Cat) with that stupid grin came from Alice[ Kingsleigh]'s Adventures in Wonderland, one of the first things mentioned.
 That stupid ass-smile (Stephen Fry) was popularised by [Alice in Wonderland](https://en.wikipedia.org/wiki/Alice_in_Wonderland_%282010_film%29), the movie.
 In the movie, you can fall for a whole minute and hit a roof without dying.
 - 5cm is the difference between being warm, and having your shoulders stuck out of the sleeping bag because you were cheap.
-- It is unclear whether or not Jack Layton used the [Jack Layton Ferry Terminal](https://en.wikipedia.org/wiki/Jack_Layton_Ferry_Terminal) before it was called the Jack Layton Ferry Terminal.
 - Pokemon evolved (heh) from [Capsule Monsters](http://bulbapedia.bulbagarden.net/wiki/Capsule_Monsters), featuring at least Nidorino, Gengar, and Lapras.
 It was drawn by Satoshi Tajiri (田尻 智), who is now CEO of Game Freak.
 - Incidentally, [尻](https://ja.wikipedia.org/wiki/%E5%B0%BB) (haau) is definitely buttocks.
 - 朗 (long5) and 郎 (long4) are different words.